nicsonpw/Flixnic/README.md

 - Click on 'Get Started'
 - Input email and password
-- Furthermore, click 'Sign Up' (for first timer user)
+- Furthermore, click 'Sign Up' (first time user)
 - Otherwise, click 'Sign In'
 - Click the avatar logo on the top right side
 - Click the 'Subscribe' button on the plan you want
 - Wait for a bit until it redirects you to the payment page
-- Input your information and proceed the payment (no charge)
+- Input your information and proceed with the payment (no charge)
 - Once it's done, you can see your subscription plan and the renewal date
-- Click the Netflix logo to go back to main page
+- Click the Netflix logo to go back to the main page

 ## Tech Stack